-As of 6/1/2020: Curbside borrowing services start June 1.
+As of 6/1/2020: Curbside borrowing services started.
 Library staff are in the building answering phone calls Monday-Friday, 9 AM-5 PM.
 Curbside service hours are Monday-Friday, 11 AM-4 PM.
 Visit our Curbside Borrowing page for more details.
 Read the weekly Nesmith Library Update email newsletter (and subscribe to receive these updates in your inbox).

 As of 5/18/2020: The book drop has been reopened.
 Staff are quarantining items in the building before we check them in, so your items will remain on your account for a few days after you return them.
 We are not accepting book donations at this time.
 If the book drop is full, please hold onto your items and return them another time.
 We will be emptying the drop as often as possible but we thank you for your patience.